fmease/tylift/README.md

 read as "type parameter `B` of kind `Bool`".

 As of right now, there is no automated way to reify the lifted variants.
 Variants can hold unnamed fields of types of given kind.
-Lifted enum types (kinds) cannot be generic over kinds (yet).
+Lifted enum types cannot be generic over kinds.
 The promoted variants inherit the visibility of the lifted enum.
-Another issue concerns the implementation of kinds: They are not protected from being extended by parties who imported them.
-At least, they require an `unsafe impl` to be enlarged.
+Traits representing kinds are sealed, which means nobody is able to add new types to the kind.

+Attributes applied to the item itself (placed below `tylift`), its variants or fields of its variants will not be translated and have no effect.

 ## First Example